What is bounce rate?

 A proven way to build trust is through social proof, i.e. the various ways marketers can increase conversions by reassuring customers that they are buying the right product.
 Here are two bounce rate-reducing social proof tactics to include on your website.

 When a brand new shopper lands on your homepage, you want to make sure they know you're trustworthy enough to keep browsing.

 Vision Direct builds trust with new shoppers immediately and reduces the risk of high bounce rate by displaying their store rating on the homepage alongside customer reviews.

 Cottages.com employs a similar approach on their homepage, showcasing their high Reevoo rating alongside other impressive trust signals.

 If a shopper lands directly on one of your product pages, make sure you help them over the finish line rather than scare them away from your site.
-Almost 1 in 3 shoppers (30%) want to see product ratings and reviews, so it’s important to prominently display this trust signal on your product pages to reduce your bounce rate.
+Almost 1 in 3 shoppers (30%) want to see product ratings and reviews, so it's important to prominently display this trust signal on your product pages to reduce your bounce rate.

 Sunglasses Shop includes their Trustpilot rating with several reviews at the bottom of their product pages.

 As with their homepage, Cottages.com adorns their product pages with the specific vacation property's star rating to boost trust and reduce any purchase anxiety the shopper might have.